geocompx/geocompr/rev.md

     - We have removed this phrase - agreed it's not useful if no example is given and whether or not something is 'complete' or not is subjective.
 - [FIXED] "The transition from sp to sf will likely take many years," : the transition of what, or by whom?
     - This has been fixed - we were refering to the transition of R packages.
+- [FIXED] These numbers represent point’s distance from an origin along the x (horizontal) and y (vertical) axis. - this is only the case for Cartesian coordinates.
+    - Clarified in the text and demonstrated with an exmaple of London